fomightez/sequencework/plot_read_data/README.md

 - Related to `plot_coverage.py` I'm curious about the answer to [this Biostars post ](https://www.biostars.org/p/9498724/#9498724).

+- Related to `plot_coverage.py` I'm curious about the answers to [this Twitter post ](https://twitter.com/michelebusby/status/1526237687291813888).
+Such as:
+   - >"SeqMonk from @babraham_bioinf does all the things (including this): https://bioinformatics.babraham.ac.uk/projects/seqmonk/ complete with [YouTube tutorial](https://www.youtube.com/watch?v=ul4IZEMsJKI&list=PL1F2BF3C688ABFFC4&t=3s) "
+   - >"Sounds like bamCoverage and computeMatrix from deepTools will do what you need.
+The former can give raw coverage for summarization.
+You can probably use mosdepth rather than bamCoverage if time is important, though you’d need to convert the results to bigWig."

 - [gos: (epi)genomic visualization in python](https://gosling-lang.github.io/gos/)
 	>"gos is a declarative (epi)genomics visualization library for Python.
 It is built on top of the Gosling JSON specification, providing an simplified interface for authoring interactive genomic visualizations."